-Va'aiga 'Inga' Tuigamala died ahead of filming Celebrity Treasure Island
+'Inga' Tuigamala died ahead of filming Celebrity Treasure Island

 "Every now and then a player comes along who touches the heart and soul of every single fan, player, coach and administrator – Inga was one of them.
 He was one of the most exciting rugby players to play either code," said Wigan executive director Kris Radlinski.

-Auckland's Marist rugby club paid tribute to their fierce rival.
+Auckland's Marist rugby club players paid tribute to their fierce rival.
 "It's with heavy hearts that we mourn the loss of a true entertainer, an amazing sports personality, a leader in the Pacific Island community, a legend of our biggest rugby club rivals, the Ponsonby Rugby Club.
 Va'aiga Tuigamala, you were an inspiration to young Pacific Islanders and Kiwis growing up in the 90s.
 Your infectious smile will never be forgotten."